SarSanHer/Master-Thesis/Imputation/Imputation_script.md

      done

  ## Chech VCF files
+     # Create index for our reference genome
-     samtools faidx hs37d5.fa # create index for the reference genome for file in /home/duna/Desktop/TFM/imputation/out/*.vcf; do \
+     samtools faidx hs37d5.fa # create index for the reference genome

+     #Run the python script over all our VCF files and read the .log to check for problems
+     for file in /home/duna/Desktop/TFM/imputation/out/*.vcf; do \
      python checkVCF.py -r hs37d5.fa -o out ${file}; \
      done